 Universal Credit is a new benefit for people of working age who need financial support.
 It is designed to top up your income to a minimum level.
 It doesn’t matter whether you are working, looking for work, or unable to work due to an illness or caring responsibility.

-It is being introduced in stages and the government aims to have it fully rolled out by September 2024 – so you may not need to claim it yet.
+It is being introduced in stages and the government aims to have it fully rolled out by the end of 2024 – so you may not need to claim it yet.

 If you already claim one of the six benefits that Universal Credit is replacing (see below), then you can continue to do so for now.